medsuet/Xcelerium-IC-Design-Training/Mujtaba/Sequential_Adder/README.md

 ## Problem 1: Sequential Binary Adder

 - **File:** `seq_adder_inverter_logic.sv`
 - **Description:** Build the chip of binary sequential adder that adds 1 to every 4-bit binary number.
 The circuit is basically the state machine or FSM having the diagram shown below.
-The hand written waveform (shown in the below figure) is verified by the waveform produced by simulator `vvp` that is visualized using the `gtkwave` for the value input 3 and 7.
+The hand written waveform (shown in the below figure) is verified by the waveform produced by simulator `vvp` that is visualized using the `gtkwave`.

 - **File:** `seq_adder_inverter_logic_tb.sv`
 - **Description:** This file used to test the chip or verify its functionality.